waldner/Firefox-RunWith/README.md

 - The menu text for the entry (will be shown when you right-click)
 - The NM host to use.
 Use **`runwith`** unless you know what you're doing.
-- The context in which you want the menu entry to appear: `link`, `selection`, `image`, `page`. `page` applies when none of the more-specific ones does.
+- The context in which you want the menu entry to appear: `link`, `selection`, `image`, `editable`, `page`. `page` applies when none of the more-specific ones does.
 - The actual command you want to run. **Separate words using commas**.
 Use the following special words to indicate the current link, selected text or image URL respectively: **`%%LINK%%`**, **`%%SELECTION%%`**, **`%%IMAGE%%`** (only the one appropriate for the context).
 At runtime, the **`%%WORD%%`** will be replaced with the actual link, selection or image URL value.
 Additionally, the **`%%TAB-URL%%`** and **`TAB-TITLE`** keywords are available in all contexts, and contain, as their name implies, the current tab's URL and title.
 - Whether to run the command through a shell.
 This is normally needed only if you have special shell characters in the command (redirections, pipes, etc), and shouldn't be normally required.
 - Whether you want the NM host program to wait for the command to finish or not.
 Unless you want to run graphical or detached commands, you should check this field.
+If the context is `editable`, this valued is ignored, as we must always wait for the command to complete to capture the output to send to the editable.

 ### Configuration example